ScottBillingsley/Raspberry-Pi-Pico-Development/README.md

   ## Files:

 Random Number Test<br>
-&emsp; Seup the random number generator using the <br>
-&emsp; ring oscillator to generate a random seed..<br>
+&emsp; &emsp; Seup the random number generator using the ring oscillator to generate a random seed..<br>